-The Cloud Migration Process:
+Cloud Migration Process

 Is your company contemplating a switch to a cloud environment?
 Follow the basic steps involved in the cloud migration process:

-Phases Of Cloud Migration:
+Phases Of Cloud Migration

 6 R's of Migration

-There are 6 most common approaches to migration, known as the “six R’s of migration”.
+There are 6 most common approaches to migration, known as the “six R’s of migration.”

 This strategy takes Rehosting a step further.
 In this method, minor modifications ensure compatibility with the new cloud format while retaining the core architecture of applications.
 This enhances system performance and optimizes cloud resiliency and security.

-- Poor cost efficiencies
+- Poor cost efficiencies.

-- Compliance reasons deter shifting data off-premises
+- Compliance reasons deter shifting data off-premises.

 Cloud Migration Tools

-Tools for Cloud Migration Support: Cloud migration tools are typically delivered as a solution suite, where the vendor company supports the client’s end-to-end cloud journey.
-Some of the best migration support tools in the market are Cisco AppDynamics, AWS Migration Services, AvePoint Migration, Microsoft Azure Migrate, OpenText’s Carbonite Migrate, CloudM, Cloudsfer, Google Cloud migration tools, IBM Turbonomic, and UnifyCloud CloudAtlas.
+These tools are typically delivered as a solution suite, where the vendor company supports the client’s end-to-end cloud journey.
+The best migration support tools in the market are Cisco AppDynamics, AWS Migration Services, AvePoint Migration, Microsoft Azure Migrate, OpenText’s Carbonite Migrate, CloudM, Cloudsfer, Google Cloud migration tools, IBM Turbonomic, and UnifyCloud CloudAtlas.

-Tools for best practices: Microsoft Azure Advisor and AWS Trusted Advisor provide in-the-moment advice on best practices for the cloud.
+Microsoft Azure Advisor and AWS Trusted Advisor provide in-the-moment advice on best practices for the cloud.
 They also assist with optimizing your cloud environment and achieving cost reduction, cost optimization, security, and performance.

-Proof of Concept (PoC) tools: such as AWS Application discovery service, Cloud Sprint, Azure Migrate, BMC Discovery, Cloud Health, etc.
+These tools include AWS Application discovery service, Cloud Sprint, Azure Migrate, BMC Discovery, Cloud Health, etc.